uuupah/11ty_neocities/src/blog/japan_nightmare_blog.md

 ### bolbol persian
 {% blogImage "/_assets/img/japan_places/bolbol.webp" %}
-this was an extremely nifty find near shinjuku. i found get fresh vegetables was sometimes a bit hard in japan, so we went absolutely crazy for the salads on offer. the owner had a delightful little budgie and the food was up to the standard that i've found from other persian restaurants in australia
+this was an extremely nifty find near shinjuku. i found getting fresh vegetables was sometimes a bit hard in japan, so we went absolutely crazy for the salads on offer. the owner had a delightful little budgie and the food was up to the standard that i've found from other persian restaurants in australia

 ### pokemon center
 {% blogImage "/_assets/img/japan_places/pokemoncentre.webp" %}